-The chatbot perfectly described what an acid and a base are according to Arrhenius theory, and provided the requested quantitative information.
+The chatbot perfectly described what an acid and a base are according to Arrhenius theory and provided the requested quantitative information.

 The combustion reaction of methane generates 800kJ. a) Write the corresponding thermochemical equation; b) Draw the energetic diagram of the reaction; c) how many methane moles must be burned to obtain 200kJ?
 Score: 0.67/1